 Do you know or follow a lot of other bloggers on Pinterest?
 Capitalize on the hard work they’ve already done by looking at the group boards of favorite popular bloggers your niche.

 There are Facebook Groups for everything so it’s not surprising that there are Facebook groups specifically for sharing Pinterest group boards.
-You can just search for “Pinterest group boards” in Facebook’s search bar to see hundreds of results.
+Search for “Pinterest group boards” in Facebook’s search bar to see hundreds of results.
 In the groups, you can share group boards that you admin and you can also look for group boards to join.

 So now we’re at the part you came here for *wink wink*: how to loop pins with Tailwind!